 I particularly liked the chapter on rings.

 General Topology (sometimes called Point-Set Topology) is a generalization of the concepts of analysis (convergence, compactness and the likes) that can be applied in many different fields, usually yielding a rich theory.
 What happens when the space we are working with is so weird that it is hard to even define a distance on it?
 Can we deform space?
 In what way?
 This is the essence of topology.
-There are a few books I like, but this one is cheap and clear, especially the chapter on metric spaces:
+My favorite textbook is the following:

 Introduction to Topology, Theodore W. Gamelin, Robert Everist Greene